404/2020 - A Man and the Irish Examiner

-The Press Ombudsman had upheld a complaint by a man that an article published by the Irish Examiner online breached Principle 1 (Truth and Accuracy) of the Code of Practice of the Press Council of Ireland.
-A claim that Principle 7 (Court Reporting) was breached was not upheld.
+The Press Ombudsman has upheld a complaint that the Irish Examiner breached Principle 1 (Truth and Accuracy) and Principle 2 (Distinguishing Fact and Comment) of the Code of Practice of the Press Council of Ireland.

 On 1 June 2020 the Irish Examiner published an article reporting on a meeting of Kerry County Council which had taken place on 29 May.
 The article included the claim “… Kerry County Council backed a proposal put forward by the Mayor of Tralee Jim Finucane (FG) that the council fully endorses and supports the Shannon LNG project’.
 Sinn Féin councillor Robert Beasley seconded the emergency motion which was carried unanimously.”

 A member of the public opposed to the development of the project (the complainant) wrote to the editor of the Irish Examiner stating the article was inaccurate because there was no emergency motion at the meeting in question and therefore there could not have been any unanimous passing of support from the Council for a motion that never took place.
 He asked that the article be corrected and retracted.